FRC-1721/marketing-material/docs/README.md

 pipenv shell
 ```

-Then invoke make
+To make things easier, this project uses a build tool called make

+To use it just run

 ```
 make
 ```

 Thats it!
+Make some edits, and then run `make html`